bioimage-io/Workshop-June2024-Madrid/Uploathon/Models.md

 | CellPose Models                               | Community Interest Models | Pre-trained Cellpose models popular in the community               | Not Started | No       | No       |                          |
 | Segment Anything Model (SAM)                  | Community Interest Models | SAM model conversion by Constantine                                | In Progress | No       | No       |                          |
 | Instance Segmentation for HeLa Cells          | Fine-tuned Models         | Participants will fine-tune the Affable Shark model using a modified dataset from the Cell Tracking Challenge | Not Started | No       | No       | Download dataset from [here](YOUR_GOOGLE_DRIVE_LINK) |

+## Testing the Test Run feature
+Please, go to each model card in the [bioimage.io](https://bioimage.io) and run each model with the example input image.
+Go to [this sheet file](https://docs.google.com/spreadsheets/d/1Ai5q2QCQ4kzyeDnp9QkZKelgELH6H1cwFYwByxcXPgA/edit?usp=sharing) and check if the test run feature is working.